 Rebecca Touro Lopez

-In 1824, Rebecca Touro petitioned the Rhode Island state legislature on behalf of preserving Touro Synagogue in Newport, the oldest synagogue building in North America and one that symbolizes Jewish survival and the American belief in religious freedom.
+In 1824, Rebecca Hays Touro petitioned the Rhode Island state legislature on behalf of preserving Touro Synagogue in Newport, the oldest synagogue building in North America and one that symbolizes Jewish survival and the American belief in religious freedom.
 At the time of her petition, no Jews were living in Newport, but her brother, Abraham Touro, had left the state ten thousand dollars to restore and maintain the synagogue.
 The synagogue, designed by the eminent colonial architect Peter Harrison, was not only a beautiful building, but represented a history of religious toleration, both in the Rhode Island colony founded by Roger Williams and in the new nation.
-Today, the synagogue is an active house of worship and, as a National Historic Site and National Trust Historic Site, draws thirty thousand visitors a year from all over the country and around the world.
+In the twenty-first century, the synagogue is an active house of worship and, as a National Historic Site and National Trust Historic Site, draws thousands of visitors a year from all over the country and around the world.

 In the years from 1760 to 1776, when the synagogue was built and first active, Newport was at the pinnacle of colonial wealth.
 Jews had found refuge there from the Portuguese Inquisition and sought economic recovery and opportunity there.
 But by 1779, when Rebecca was born, Newport had been devastated in the American Revolution, hundreds of its buildings burned down (although its synagogue was spared), and its population, for the most part, dispersed.
 It would never recover its commercial preeminence, although after the Civil War it was reborn as an opulent summer resort.

 As an infant and child, and as a dependent single woman, Rebecca moved repeatedly during her life, first because of the effects of the Revolution and then because of deaths in her family.
-Her family moved to New York in 1779, and shortly afterward to Kingston, Jamaica, where her father died in 1784, then to her uncle’s house in Boston, where her mother died in 1787.
+Her family moved to New York in 1779, and shortly afterward to Kingston, Jamaica, where her father died in 1784.
+The family then relocated to the house of her uncle, Moses Michael Hays, in Boston, where her mother died in 1787.
 When her uncle died, she moved to her brother Abraham’s house in Boston, and when he died in 1822, she went to live in New York with the Lopez family.

 Abraham Touro was a successful Boston merchant known for his bequests for the preservation of the synagogue and the reconstruction of the street on which the synagogue and cemetery are located.
 During his life he had also arranged for replacing the deteriorating fence around the cemetery with a brick wall.
 The 1677 deed required maintenance of the fence to prevent the burial ground from reverting to the original owner.
 Judah Touro, a New Orleans merchant, attained national prominence as a philanthropist.
 Among his many hundreds of thousands of dollars of gifts all over the United States were ten thousand dollars that made possible the completion of Boston’s Bunker Hill Monument and ten thousand dollars to the synagogue.